jobordu/notes/Installation Guides/Installing GitLab 5.1.0 on clean Ubuntu 12.04.md

     Hooks: /home/git/gitlab-shell/hooks/
     Git: /usr/bin/git

-### A second test, it will notify you to start `sidekiq`, ignore the init script notification
+### A second test

+You will be notified you to start `sidekiq`, and re-install the init.d script, ignore the latter

 $ sudo -u git -H bundle exec rake gitlab:check RAILS_ENV=production